-- 5. Click Save button.
+- Click the Save button.
 This displays a screen confirming that the HTTP event has been created successfully.
-If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments for creating the HTTP event (refer to Figure 3.6). - 6.
-Enter the comments in the Add Comments field.
+If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments for creating the HTTP event (refer to Figure 6). - Enter comments in the textbox Add Comments.

-7. Click OK to save the comments.
+Click OK to save the comments.
 This displays a screen confirming that the HTTP event has been created successfully.